National UFO Reporting Center - Information and Policies

 Peter received his undergraduate education at Stanford University in California, where he earned bachelor’s degrees in both Russian and biology, as well as a translator’s certificate in Russian translation.
 His graduate education was completed at the University of Washington in Seattle, where he earned an M.S. degree in the genetics and biochemistry of fish from the College of Fisheries, as well as an M.B.A. degree in finance and international business from the Graduate School of Business.

 Peter has worked as a college instructor, a commercial fisherman, a Russian translator in the Soviet Union, a fisheries observer aboard Soviet fishing vessels, a flight instructor, and a businessman.
 Peter was the founding president of a Seattle-based biotechnology company, which currently employs over 300 scientists and technicians.
 In 1986, Peter was a candidate for the Washington State legislature, and in 1992, he was a candidate for the U. S. House of Representatives.

-Technical Director - Christian Stepien
+Technical Officer - Christian Stepien

-Christian Stepien has had a life long interest in UFO’s and is an avid student of the phenomenon.
+Christian Stepien has had a life long interest in UFOs and is an avid student of the phenomenon.
 Since 1994, he has served as the webmaster for the National UFO Reporting Center web site, as well as the developer of the center’s database and reporting software.

-Christian holds a Master’s Degree in Electrical Engineering form Case Western Reserve University.
+Christian holds a Master’s Degree in Electrical Engineering from Case Western Reserve University.
 He began his professional career with General Electric in 1981, where he developed software for manufacturing automation.
 In 2002 he launched Experlogix, a software company which focused on advanced configuration technology for sales and manufacturing of complex products.
 He sold Experlogix in 2019, and today serves in an advisory role on its board of directors.